 Your goal in scheduling is to figure out how to balance the unique elements of your position with the realities of your job.
 If you’re willing to put in the work to create an ideal schedule, you’ll be more productive and find more time for yourself.

 Before you start on your journey toward making a better schedule, you may want to stop and look at this video, which will spell out the very real benefits of learning how to manage your time.

 One of the most valuable skills you’ll learn as a freelancer is the ability to set your own goals.
 Dawn Papandrea writes that one of the primary benefits of freelancing is the ability to define your own goals, so remember to take the time to do so when possible.

 Before you can create an ideal schedule, you’ll need to figure out what you want to do with your time.
 You need to take some time to sit down and determine what needs to be accomplished in a given business day and what that’s going to look like from a time management standpoint.

 As a freelancer, you get a great deal of say in what goals are achievable.
 The writers at Automated Trackers note that solid planning helps you turn goals from pipe dreams to reality, giving you a stronger footing in your attempts to succeed.

 Given the importance of setting goals, your scheduling process can start without a calendar or a clock.
-Instead, it needs to start with a blank sheet of paper.
+Instead, it can start with a blank sheet of paper.
 It will be on this document you outline your goals for what you want to accomplish with your job.